TeachBooks/bridging_mechanics/book/week_4/homework_3/intro.md

 (homework4.3)=
 # Homework deadline lesson Friday September 27th

-As a preparation for ...
+As a preparation for Friday's lesson you'll look into the force method for truss structures:

 ```{tableofcontents}
 ```